PEP 751 – A file format to record Python dependencies for installation reproducibility

 Abstract

-This PEP proposes a new file format for dependency specification to enable reproducible installation in a Python environment.
+This PEP proposes a new file format for specifying dependencies to enable reproducible installation in a Python environment.
 The format is designed to be human-readable and machine-generated.
 Installers consuming the file should be able to calculate what to install without the need for dependency resolution at install-time.

 Motivation